OUR RESCUES

 Assessment Evaluation

-The assessment evaluation is designed to get to know the rescue.
-This includes handling, grooming, and riding if applicable (trails or in the arena).
+The assessment evaluation is designed to get to know the horse.
+This includes handling, grooming, and riding if applicable.
 We spend this time assessing skill levels and ensuring the horse fits the needs of their future family.
 Assessments are $75; this fee is waived with completed adoptions.
 If paid to MHR, the fee goes back to support the rescues.

 4.